 The best period to see the blooming of cherry blossoms in Okinawa is from mid-January to mid-February.
-The color of the flower petals of the Kanhizakura are dark pink, quite distinctive from the Somei-Yoshino cherry trees commonly seen in mainland Japan.
-The blooming begins from the northern part of Okinawa and advances southward.
+The color of the flower petals of the Kanhizakura are dark pink, quite distinctive and different from the Somei-Yoshino cherry trees commonly seen in mainland Japan.
+Somewhat counterintuitively, the blooming begins from the northern part of Okinawa and advances southward.
 The most popular viewing sites are Mt.
-Yaedakein MotobuTown, Nakijin-jo Site (NakijinCastle Remains) in NakijinVillage, and Nago Central Park in NagoCity.
+Yaedakein MotobuTown, Nakijin-jo Site (NakijinCastle Remains) in NakijinVillage, and NagoCentral Park in Nago City.
 There are cherry blossom festivals in various locations, scheduled to coincide with the blooming of the flowers.
-Every year, a large number of people visit to enjoy Japan’s earliest cherry blossom blooming.
+Every year, a large number of people visit Okinawa so they can enjoy Japan’s earliest cherry blossom blooming.